partrickJhonson/beef/Configuration.md

 ### Network limitations

 The web interface for hooking or for managing BeEF can be limited by subnet.

+**Access to the management interface should be restricted using the `permitted_ui_subnet` access control.**

 For example:

 ```yaml
     restrictions: